severalpens/btc/README.md

 - CSS
 - Variable names

+### Versions
+V1 was a playground/PoC environment.

+v2 is a complete rebuild using:
+- client
+    - create-react-app
+    - typescript
+    - react-router
+    - scss
+- server
+    - express-generator
+    - ejs

+### Checkpoint/Version 1 - PoC
+### Checkpoint/Version 2 - Setup template and build template form

-### Checkpoint 1 - Construct UI forms for each method (step) in the dataflow diagram.
+### Checkpoint 3 - Construct UI forms for each method (step) in the dataflow diagram.